 To turn the monitor on, just start rowing or press any button.
 The monitor will turn off after 4 minutes of inactivity.

-Some rowers mentioned that this “catch position” pause made it harder to read the data, but in my opinion it can help some users.
-Having the monitor on the rower arm means it will be very close to users and easy to read, unlike other rowers where the monitor is built into the flywheel.
+Some users mentioned this “catch position” pause made it harder to read the data, but in my opinion it can help some users.
+Having the monitor on the rowing arm means it will be very close to users and easy to read, unlike other rowers where the monitor is built into the flywheel.

-Having a monitor on such an inexpensive machine should also just be seen as a bonus considering many rowers in this price range have no monitor at all!
+Having a monitor on such an inexpensive model should also be seen as a bonus, considering some rowers in this price range have no monitor at all!

 The Stamina InMotion Rower is built with a solid steel structure and is very lightweight.
-No users mentioned that the machine felt cheap or unstable.
+No users mentioned the machine feeling cheap or unstable.

-Being lightweight does allow for smaller and elderly people to move the machine around easily which is a great benefit for people living alone.
+A lightweight steel frame allows for smaller and elderly people to move the machine around easily, which is a great benefit for people living alone.

-Being comfortable while rowing is a main concern of many users.
-The Stamina InMotion Rower comes with a cozy stitched seat, foam hand grips, and pivoting foot plates with adjustable velcro straps to make your experience as comfortable as possible!
+The Stamina InMotion Rower comes with a cozy stitched seat, foam hand grips, and pivoting foot plates with adjustable velcro straps.
+These features help to make your experience as comfortable as possible!